pungentmango/montecarlo/README.md

 }
 </pre>

-the server will return the simulation output as a response.
+The server will return the simulation output as a response.